-There are only a few Dutch racers who can challenge the world’s best GT drivers.
+There are a handful of Dutch racers who can challenge the world’s best GT drivers.
 One of them is Patrick Huisman.
-The tall driver once was the man to beat in the Porsche Supercup, but is nowadays active in the VLN championship at the Nürburgring.
-In this exclusive interview Huisman tells the story of his German adventure.
+Once the man to beat in the Porsche Supercup, the tall driver is nowadays active in the VLN championship at the Nürburgring.

 Some years ago, after 18 seasons of success in the Porsche Supercup, Patrick Huisman made the decision to leave the international championship and move to the VLN, the endurance championship that races exclusively at the legendary Nürburgring-Nordschleife.
 This shift of focus was based on his desire for fair competition.